vashshawn/Pingvin-master/doc/files.md

 ## Legacy subdirectories and files

-These subdirectories and files are no longer used by Dogecoin Core:
+These subdirectories and files are no longer used by Pingvincoin Core:

 Path           | Description
 ---------------|-------------